yunan4nlp/ParsingDT/README.md

 # ParsingDT

-We use the biaffine parser to parse the Wikicorpus(conll format).
+We use the biaffine parser to parse the documents(conll format).